 We will have a quick lunch here and refill water and head off to our objective- Everest Base Camp.
 The trail is rough and endless short ascends and decends through rocky moraines alongside the lateral moraine of the Khumbu Glacier.
 About 2 to 2 ½ hours walk along the Khumbu glacier we reach Everest Base Camp.
 Everest Base Camp is situated right on the top of the Khumbu Glacier.
 While you are here you will hear the sound of ice cracking below you and witness a few avalanches on the sides of the surrounding mountains.
 It gives you a sense of how unforgiving climbing mountains can be.
 After spending some time at the Base Camo and taking pics we head back the same way to Gorakhshep.

-Day 16- Ascend to Kalapathar and trek back to Dingboche
+Day 14- Climb Kalapathar and trek to Lobuche

 Another early morning and we head towards the summit of Kalapathar.
 Kalapathar is famous for its view of Everest, and a bird’s eyes view of the Khumbu Glacier.
 The climb starts right on the other side of the dried lake across the lodge.
 It is a steady steep climb for about 2 to 2 ½ hours to reach the summit of Kalapathar.
 The views are simply fantastic.
 Right in front of you is Mt.
 Pumori 71 rising menacingly at 7161m.
 Magnificent views of Mt.
 Everest with Khumbu Icefall and the Western cwm, and the South Col connecting with Mt.
 Lhotse and Nuptse with the view of the entire Khumbu glacier below you makes an unforgettable memory.

-After spending some time at the summit we head back to the lodge at Gorakhshep and start our journey back.
-A three hours walk from Gorakhshep will bring us to Dingboche.
+After spending some time at the summit we head back to the lodge at Gorakhshep and begin our trek back to Lobuche which takes another two hours.

 - Distance: 11 kms